 When to Fertilize Amaryllis

-If using a slow-release fertilizer, apply every 3-4 months.
-When using a liquid fertilizer, feed the plant 2-4 times monthly, either every week or bi-monthly.
+If using a slow-release fertilizer, apply every three to four months.
+When using a liquid fertilizer, feed the plant two to four times monthly, either every week or bi-monthly.
 Keep the bulb in as much natural sunlight as possible at this stage of growth.

 To get the plant to re-blossom by forcing the bulb, amaryllis needs a period of dormancy.
-To force the bulb into blooming, quit watering and fertilizing for 8-10 weeks and place the bulb in a cool (55 degrees F./12 degrees C.), dark area.
+To force the bulb into blooming, quit watering and fertilizing for eight to ten weeks and place the bulb in a cool, 55 degrees F. (12 C.), dark area.
 The old leaves will wither and yellow and new growth will begin to emerge.
-At this point, start watering again, remove the dead foliage and move the plant into a full sun location.
+At this point start watering again, remove the dead foliage, and move the plant into a full sun location.

-If you live in USDA hardiness zones 8-10, the bulb can also be moved outdoors after all danger of frost has passed in the spring.
+If you live in USDA hardiness zones 8 to 10, the bulb can also be moved outdoors after all danger of frost has passed in the spring.
 Select a sunny area of the garden that gets some shade during the hot, afternoon hours and mulch around the bulb.
-Plant bulbs a foot apart in well-draining soil.
+Plant bulbs a foot (31 cm.) apart in well-draining soil.

 Snip any dead leaves to encourage new growth, keep the bulb moist, and feed the amaryllis bulb a fertilizer that is lower in nitrogen, like 0-10-10 or 5-10-10, sometimes called a “blossom booster” fertilizer.
 Keep using this slow-release fertilizer from March through September.
-Fertilize the first time as new growth begins to emerge and again when the flower stalk is 6-8 inches (15-20.5 cm.) in height.
+Fertilize the first time as new growth begins to emerge and again when the flower stalk is 6 to 8 inches (15-20 cm.) in height.
 A third application should be applied when the old flower heads and stems have been removed.